Tabrisrei/CMedBench/README.md

    ```bash
    python PycrawlersDownload.py
    ```
+Tips: None of the mmlu dataset in huggingface is correctly parsed, so we use opencompass dataset reader.
+Please download the dataset from https://people.eecs.berkeley.edu/~hendrycks/data.tar

-3. Alternatively, download the dataset zip file from the GitHub repository and unzip it in the project folder to access Track 1, 2, and 4 datasets.
+3. Alternatively, download the dataset zip file from our GitHub repository and unzip it in the project folder to access Track 1, 2, and 4 datasets.

 ### Track 3